ipni/index-provider/docs/design.md

 with their indexed data, so that `AdvertisementID` is a link to the indexed data for that `Advertisement`.
 If this is the case, the provider may set the `GraphSupport` flag in its `Advertisement` to signal indexer nodes that they can use IPLD-aware data transfer protocol, such as Graphsync, for the ingestion session.

+It is worth noting, that the same CID may appear in entries of several different advertisements of a provider.
+For instance, if a Filecoin miner receives a new deal that includes a CID of some content it is already indexing, it may notify this update to the indexer node by including an entry for that CID with new metadata (like the new expiration date of the deal) in the next advertisement.
+When the indexer node comes across an advertisement including a CID that it is already indexing for the provider, it will simply update the metadata with the one of the latest advertisements.
+Finally, if all the deals that include that CID in a miner expires, it can notify this to the indexer by simply adding that CID in the list of `RmCids` for the next advertisement.

 When an indexer node triggers a new `Sync` with provider `p`, for `latest AdvertisementID`:
 - Indexer node checks the last `AdvertisementID` seen for `p`, `current`.